Foreign policy of Vladimir Putin: 2022

-On 28 December 2022 Putin's press secretary Dmitry Peskov stated that "no Ukrainian ‘peace plan’ is possible if it does not take into account the modern reality - with Russia’s territory, with four new regions joining Russia."
+2023

 In a phone conversation with President of Turkey Recep Tayyip Erdoğan on 5 January 2023 Putin repeated this demand stating he "reaffirmed Russia's openness to a serious dialogue, provided that the Kiev authorities fulfill the well–known and repeatedly voiced requirements and take into account the new territorial realities."

 In his 2023 new year speech Putin claimed that "Western elites" had hypocritically assured Russia of their peaceful intentions, including the settlement of the conflict in the Donbas, but Putin alleged that in reality they had "in every possible way encouraged the neo-Nazis ...
 And today it is openly admitting this, no longer embarrassed.
 They are cynically using Ukraine and its people to weaken and split Russia."
 Putin also stated that "Russian servicemen, militias, volunteers are now fighting for their native land, for truth and justice.
 For guarantees of peace and security for Russia to be reliably provided.
 All of them are our heroes, it is the hardest time for them now".

 At a UN Security Council meeting of 14 January 2023 Permanent Representative of Russia to the United Nations Vasily Nebenzya stated that "only when the threat for Russia no longer emanates from the territory of Ukraine and when the discrimination against the Russian-speaking population of this country ends" it could stop its military actions.
 Nebenzya continued that "Otherwise, Moscow will get what it wants militarily".
 Nebenzya further claimed that Russia does not want "the destruction of Ukraine as a state, its de-Ukrainianisation and forced Russification.

 In an interview on broadcast on 15 January 2023 on Russia-1 TV channel Putin stated about the military invasion of Ukraine that "The dynamics are positive.
 Everything is developing within the plan of the Defense Ministry and the General Staff.
 And I hope that our fighters will please us more than once again with the results of their combat work."